Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

 \begin{profile} The $i$-th operator to arrive does not invest if $i>n^*$.
 If $i\le n^*$, the operator invests and performs the following in each slot thereafter: \begin{itemize} \item If there are $n\leq n^*$ active operators, use Profile~\ref{mech_full_slot_n} for $n$ operators. \item If there are more than $n^*$ operators, always use the full-spectrum strategy. \end{itemize} \end{profile}

-\begin{theorem} Profile~\ref{mech_entry_game} is a subgame perfect Nash equilibrium, as long as \eqref{utility_property} and \eqref{eq_punish_entry} hold and the future discount factor $\delta$ is sufficiently close to 1. \end{theorem} \begin{proof} We use the one-shot deviation principle in \cite[Theorem 4.2]{Fundenberg-1991} to prove the desired result.
-It suffices to show that if any operator deviates from Profile~\ref{mech_entry_game} in a single slot and then returns to conform to Profile~\ref{mech_entry_game}, the operator suffers a net loss.
+\begin{theorem} Profile~\ref{mech_entry_game} is an SPNE, as long as \eqref{utility_property} and \eqref{eq_punish_entry} hold and the future discount factor~$\delta$ is sufficiently close to 1. \end{theorem} \begin{proof} By using the one-shot deviation principle in \cite[Theorem 4.2]{Fundenberg-1991}, it suffices to show that if an operator deviates from Profile~\ref{mech_entry_game} in a single slot and then returns to conform to Profile~\ref{mech_entry_game}, the operator suffers a net loss.
 For incumbent operators, first consider the one-shot deviation in the cooperation state for $n\leq n^*$.
 Assuming an operator deviates at slot $t$ in the cooperation state and conforms afterwards, the punishment starts at slot $t+1$.
 If there is no new entrant during the punishment slots, then the utilities are identical to the case with a fixed number of operators.
 Hence the deviating operator's utility decreases according to Lemma~\ref{folk_thm_n}.
-On the other hand, if a new operator starts transmission before the punishment ends, the new operator transmits maximum power over the full spectrum, further reducing the payoff of the deviator.
+On the other hand, if a new operator starts transmission before the punishment ends, the new operator transmits the maximum power over the entire spectrum, further reducing the payoff of the deviator.
 The same arguments apply to the case where multiple new operators arrive before returning to cooperation.
 Moreover, the preceding analysis applies to the situation where the new operator $i\leq n^*$ starts transmission but deviates by using a different PSD than required by the current state.

 Since the minimax utility for incumbent operator with traffic $\lambda$ is $\pi_f(\lambda)$, deviation in the punishment state only lengthens the punishment and postpones the larger utility.
-For new entrant $i$, if $i\leq n^*$ (respectively,\ $i>n^*$), the total revenue is larger (smaller) than the investment cost.
+For new entrant~$i$, if $i\leq n^*$ (resp.,\ $i>n^*$), the total revenue is greater (resp., less) than the investment cost.
 Hence, (one stage) deviation from Profile~\ref{mech_entry_game}'s investment decision is not profitable.
-Therefore, Profile~\ref{mech_entry_game} is a subgame perfect Nash equilibrium. \end{proof}
+Therefore, Profile~\ref{mech_entry_game} is an SPNE. \end{proof}

 According to Theorem~\ref{entry_game}, under the proposed profile, there will be at most $n^*$ active operators in the market and all of operators obtain larger revenue than full-spectrum sharing.
 The proposed profile provides a way to share the spectrum efficiently when there are an indefinite number of strategic operators, thereby mitigating the effects of the tragedy of the commons.